Event Details

 She currently serves as a Senior Clinical Advisor at the Canadian Institute for Health Information (CIHI), where she supports the development of national health data standards and provides clinical insight across a portfolio of strategic initiatives focused on advancing interoperability.

-Dr. Maniuk continues to practice clinically at Queensway Carleton Hospital and contributes to undergraduate medical education at the University of Ottawa, with a focus on health informatics and curriculum improvement.
+Dr. Maniuk continues to practice clinically and contributes to undergraduate medical education, with a focus on health informatics.

 She brings a blend of clinical and informatics expertise to her work on digital health solutions across the Canadian health system.